ERC-7945 - Confidential Transactions Supported Token

 bytes memory _proof

-) public returns (bool success)
+) external returns (bool success)

-Transfers value amount of tokens (behind _confidentialTransferValue ) from address _from to address _to , and MUST fire the ConfidentialTransfer event.
+Transfers value amount of tokens (behind _confidentialTransferValue) from address _from to address _to, and MUST fire the ConfidentialTransfer event.

 Note: